 Charity and Volunteering

 Our focus on community, both locally and globally, is inherent in all that we do.
-Girls enjoy opportunities to be involved with The Prince’s Trust, Amnesty International and many more.
+Senior girls enjoy opportunities to be involved with The Prince’s Trust, Amnesty International and many more.
 Senior Girls have the opportunity to use their time to volunteer, this may be in a local hospice, an elderly care home or helping in the Junior School.

 Raising awareness of the plight of others and raising money for charity, is at the core of our Quaker ethos.
 Charitable work, fundraising and social justice are key in The Mount School’s ethos.
 We encourage our pupils to take up the challenge that George Fox demanded back in the 17th Century of “letting your life speak”.
-Our pupils are not slow to respond!
-Each year in the Senior School, the girls are asked to propose charity nominations.
+Mount pupils are not slow to respond!
+Each year in the Senior School, the pupils are asked to propose charity nominations.
 These are presented at Morning Meeting and then the whole community votes on the proposed charities.
 Previous charities supported include The George Toplis Foundation and Children’s Cancer Care.

 The Junior School choose one whole school charity to support each year.
-They are currently supporting the Learn Bags appeal, raising funds to buy stationary for refugee children.
+They have previously supported the Learn Bags appeal, raising funds to buy stationary for refugee children.
 The children work together throughout the School year to decide upon initiatives to raise money for their chosen Charity.
 For example The Junior School Sport Committee decided to hold a ‘Santa Dash’ charging participants 50p to join in.
 The money raised helped to buy stationary for the appeal.
 The Mount Junior School also support national Charity days such as Children In Need, Comic Relief and Sport Relief.
 They host dressing up days, bake stalls or sponsored events to raise money for the charities.